-- The biggest risk is that a person has a hypo while driving causing an accident. - Think-over 5 to drive. - Tips: Check prior to driving and regularly while on a long drive-every 2 hours is recommended. - Keep your blood glucose meter with you while driving for evidence of regular checking. - Have a hypo kit in the car: non-perishable sweet items (glucose tablets) and a longer acting carbohydrate such as a muesli bar, crackers or similar. - The NZTA advise that you should not drive for: - One hour after a mild hypo - 24 hours for a sever hypo (requiring some else's help) - 1 month if severe hypo while driving.
+- The biggest risk is that a person has a hypo while driving causing an accident. - Think-over 5 to drive - Tips: Test prior to driving and regularly while on a long drive-every 2 hours is recommended. - Keep your blood glucose meter with you while driving for evidence of regular testing - Have a hypo kit in the car-nonperishable sweet items-glucose tablets and a longer acting CHO muesli bar, crackers or similar. - The NZTA advise that you should not drive for: - One hour after a mild hypo - 24 hours for a sever hypo (requiring some else's help) - 1 month if severe hypo while driving.
 An urgent review is required. - Your insurance may not be valid if you have an accident and have no evidence of monitoring on your meter